 Address: SA Naval Museum, St George’s Street, Simon’s Town, Cape Town, Western Cape, South Africa.

-7 Hike to Just Nuisance
+7 Hike to only Nuisance

 Address: Simon’s Town, Cape Town, Western Cape, South Africa.

-8 Immerse yourself in The Heritage Museum
+8 Immerse yourself within the Heritage Museum

 1. Table Mountain, Cape Town